roadworks/api/README.txt

 The following files and directories are included:

-Elgin Traffic Disruptions Data API - Data Elements v20160420a (cust).xlsx
+Elgin Traffic Disruptions Data API - Data Elements v20x (cust).xlsx
 - Excel file containing a definition of each field

-elginAPI.wsdl
+elgin-api.wsdl
 - SOAP contract and definition

 elginItems.xsd